 - Behind that wall you are in a palace of calm, but it is a palace that has windows where you can see and, of course, listen.

-- Being in this relaxed and protected space should allow you to hear every word that the person before you is saying until later, when you can calmly analyze the situation with depth.
+- Being in this relaxed and protected space should allow you to hear every word that the person before you is saying until later, when you can calmly analyze the situation in depth.

-- While the other person is “fired up,” defending their point of view, you can position yourself in indifference, calm, and an attitude that is receptive but that does not lend importance to crying or negative emotions.
+- While the other person is “fired up,” defending their point of view, you can keep yourself in a state of indifference or calm.
+Even so, your attitude should be receptive.
+That doesn’t mean that you should take crying or negative emotions too seriously.

 When the argument ends and a few hours or days have passed, you can choose a better time to talk to the person in question.
-You must make it clear that you don’t want to start a new fight or moments of tension.
+You must make it clear that you don’t want to start a new fight or argument.